Skip to main content

 Measures for broadband development

-Roadmap to implement the Connectivity Toolbox: Belgium announced plans to assess the need for permit exemptions, identify opportunities to further digitalise permit application procedures, provide guidance to local entities that would not apply cost-based fees, further improve the digital availability of information, mainly by strengthening synergies between different sources, and encourage access to the physical infrastructure of public bodies.
+Within the roadmap to implement the Connectivity Toolbox, Belgium announced plans to assess the need for permit exemptions, to identify opportunities to further digitalise permit application procedures, and to provide guidance to local entities that would not apply cost-based fees.
+The aim is to further improve the digital availability of information (mainly by strengthening synergies between different sources), and to encourage access to the physical infrastructure of public bodies.

-Recovery and Resilience Plan: the plan includes investments and key reforms related to connectivity.
+The Recovery and Resilience Plan includes investments and key reforms related to connectivity.
 At federal level, Belgium approved a national plan for fixed and mobile broadband.
 It includes a mapping of connectivity, allowing the country to identify potential white areas and to boost investments in these areas.

 The federal government decided also to invest EUR 41 million in the roll-out of fixed broadband internet in the so called white areas in the forthcoming years.